zoho/zohocrm-python-sdk-6.0/versions/5.0.0/README.md

 ```
+Note:
+ - id: This is the unique id of the token which is auto-generated after successful SDK initialization.
+ - The value of id param in **OAuthToken** class should not match its parameter name.

 - You can now access the functionalities of the SDK.
 Refer to the sample codes to make various API calls through the SDK.